Cisco-AMP/java_security/blog.md

 That is, create a `Submission` instance, serialize it and send it to the server.
 The interesting stuff, which we'll talk about now, is the contents of the `makeExploitCollection` method.

-First we should note that the server will need to call whatever custom code we put into our exploit `Collection`.
+First, we should note that the server will need to call whatever custom code we put into our exploit `Collection`.
 In this case, a `Collection` method is called by the server that we can override.
 Note that the server calls `Submission::toString` which looks like this.
 ```java